A cornerstone to specialty coffee is being able to recognise the factors that went into bringing it to life. At Origin, there a 4 key aspects.

 - Washed processed coffees are put through a pulper, removing the thin fruit layer on the exterior.
 They’re then soaked in tanks of water for between 12 – 24 hours before being rinsed, removed the next sticky mucilage layer.
 From here, the seeds, contained within a papery-like parchment are laid on patios or raised beds to dry.
 The final stage sees this parchment layer removed through hulling and the exposed green coffee is graded for density, size and defects.

 - Natural processed coffees see the ripe cherries, pulp, mucilage and all, laid out in the sun on patios or raised beds.
 With the pulp layer left in tact, the coffee retains much of its inherent sugar, often turning into a distinct, heavy bodied fruit influence in the cup.
 With these added layers involved, the drying process often takes significantly longer and has added risks around over-fermentation.
-The payoff however can be incredible, offering up layered, distinct flavours in the cup.
+The payoffs however can be incredible, offering up layered, distinct flavours in the cup.

 - Pulped Natural coffees land somewhere in between these two methods.
 The ripe cherries are pulped but then transferred to the drying beds.
 A middle ground of technique, these coffees often display characteristics of both washed and natural processing – some of the cleanliness and clarity of acidity of the washed, with an increased body and fruit notes of the natural.